 - Criticize or shame others to get them to stop talking.

-One of the main signs of a malignant narcissist is their incessant paranoia.
+One of the main signs is their incessant paranoia.
 Generally speaking, they tend to be extremely distrustful of others.
 They may have a rigid complex that only they can look out for themselves.
 The paranoia may manifest as statements like: